zongjunhu/randomForestSRC/run.on.yarn.cluster.md

 # Bigfoot overview

-CCS `hadoop` cluster - `bigfoot` runs `Cloudera 5.7.1` on `CentOS-7.2`.
-It has the following built-in utils.
+In order to run sample case in a distributed cluster, instead of local machine, a `Spark` cluster is required.
+Here is an example to run sample job on `Cloudera` hadoop cluster with `yarn` resource manager.
+This instruction is tested in a system with following resources.

+1. `Cloudera` distribution `5.7.1` on `CentOS-7.2`.
-1. Spark: spark-1.6.0 (standard default) and 2.2.0 (custom installation. downloaded binary from Apache Spark site)
+2. `Spark 2.2.0` custom installation. downloaded binary from Apache Spark site.
-2. Gcc: 4.8.5
+3. Gcc: `4.8.5`
-3. Java: Sun Java 1.8.0_60
+4. Java: `Sun Java 1.8.0_60`

 # Compile and build Spark packages